kodepandai/lunox/README.md

 })

 ```
+If we bind some instance, we can convert it to facade by returning string to getFacadeAccessor method.
 Note that Facade is always singleton.
-So if we bind some instance, we can convert it to facade by returning string to getFacadeAccessor method
 ```ts
 public static getFacadeAccessor() {
     return "counter";